RCNOverwatcher/RCNOverwatcher/README.md

 - 🔭 I’m currently working on [Visual Basic](https://github.com/RCNOverwatcher/VisualBasic) and [Python](https://github.com/RCNOverwatcher/Python-Challenges) while doing [BackroomCLI](https://github.com/RCNOverwatcher/BackroomsCLI)  as a side project

-- 🌱 I’m currently learning C# while hoping to o more back end development in the future!
+- 🌱 I’m currently learning C# while hoping to do more back end development in the future!

 - ⚡ Don't look at my website its a mess atm